eotles/otles_notes/_pages/about.md

 # Medicine
-University of Michigan Medical School
+University of Michigan Medical School<br>
-Medical Scientist Training Program
+Medical Scientist Training Program<br>
 MD expected May 2024

 Medicine has been a central aspect of my journey and has profoundly shaped my professional and personal interests.